Notoplana acticola: Behavior

 The Notoplana acticola species is one of the most primitive animals that possesses a brain.
 They are able to acknowledge and ingest prey with the absence of the brain.
 Other polyclads do not acquire this ability, they have a tubular pharynx while Notoplana acticola have a plicate pharynx.
 Species that present a tubular pharynx cannot feed unless the brain is present.

 Notoplana acticola crawl along rocks in intertidal locations by using a muscular retrograde wave.
 The retrograde motion is used for forward and backward locomotion.
 The antero-posterior wave can be reversed, which changes the locomotion direction.
 Notoplana has the ability to reverse the direction symmetrically by rotating the direction of their locomotory waves.The Notoplana acticola species was involved in a study conducted by The University of California, in which scientists determined the propagation of locomotory waves in the flatworm.
 Small incisions were made in the species' central and peripheral nervous systems to observe the effects of locomotion of the pedal waves.

 Research shows that there is no evidence behind the reproduction process of Notoplana acticola.
 However, studies show that all planarians are hermaphrodites, meaning each individual produces both male and female gametes.
 When the reproduction process occurs, one flatworm will inseminate the other flatworm, forcing the individual to carry other's eggs.
 The reproduction process normally occurs in the summer season.
 Although flatworms are hermaphrodites, they can also switch between asexual and sexual reproduction.
 The process of asexual reproduction occurs through the fragmentation process, which results in regeneration of missing body margins.

 Morphology/appearance

 An adult Notoplana acticola can range from one to two inches in length.
 The flatworms appear to be a tan or gray color with a darker shade through the center of the body.
 A Notoplana acticolas body is wide on the anterior end and normally narrows towards the end of the body.
 The clusters are scattered throughout the body of the flatworm, including down the center band.
 Notoplana acticola have approximately sixty to eighty ocelli that are clustered on the dorsal tentacles.
-The ocelli are formed in two longitudinal bands that run along side the cerebral ganglion.
+The ocelli are formed in two longitudinal bands that run alongside the cerebral ganglion.
 Each ocelli contains thirty to fifty photoreceptors which contribute to the dendritic process of cell pigmentation projections.